MLDERES/ISYS58603/assignments/Group Assignment 3 - Creating the API.md

 In the examples folder
 - **basic-flask.py** - This is a very basic example of how to use Flask to create an API.
 It connects to the database and shows the basic examples for each of the 4 verbs (GET, POST, PUT, DELETE)
 - **advanced-flask.py** - this is a more advanced Flask example.
 Providing more examples of how to use the different verbs and how to use parameters in the path and in the query string.
 - **fast-api.py** - this is an example of how to use FastAPI to create an API.
-It connects to the database and shows the basic examples for each of the 4 verbs (GET, POST, PUT, DELETE), but it leverages the ORM to make it easier to work with the database.
+It connects to the database and shows the basic examples for each of the 4 verbs (GET, POST, PUT, DELETE), but it leverages the SQLAlchemy ORM to make it easier to work with the database.